How to make Cute and Fun Needle Felt Designs on Homemade Wool Dryer Balls

-First, set your felting pad or sponge on a flat surface.
+To begin, set your felting pad or sponge on a flat surface.
 Next, you will need to prepare your wool.
-Since thick wool is more difficult to needle felt than thin wool, you’ll need to open up your fibers.
-Simply, take a section of the wool and gently pull it apart.
+Since thick wool is more difficult to needle felt than thin wool, you will need to open up your fibers.

 After a few minutes of felting, remove the cookie cutter.
 Working your fingers along the edges, gently peel away the wool from the felting pad.
 At this point, your piece is not completely felted.
 If you pull on it, the fibers will still come apart.

 You can add more wool if you feel the piece is too thin.
 There is no right or wrong here.
-You just need to keep in mind that this will be felted onto a wool dryer ball so it doesn’t need to be thick.
+You just need to keep in mind that this will be felted onto a wool dryer ball so it does not need to be thick.

-Also Note: Since we will be felting this onto a DIY wool dryer ball, it does not have to be completely felted.
-If this was the final felt fabric, you would keep felting until the fabric becomes fairly firm.
+Also Note: Since we will be felting this onto a wool ball, it does not have to be completely felted.
+If this was the final fabric, you would keep felting until the fabric becomes fairly firm.

-Safety Note: Don’t hold the dryer ball in your hand while you’re needle felting on it. (like I did in the first photo).
-Hold it firmly on a table and GO SLOW!
+SAFETY NOTE: DO NOT hold the dryer ball in your hand while you are actively needle felting on it. (like I did in the first photo).
+Hold the ball firmly on a table and GO SLOW!
 Remember these needles are super sharp!
-You may want to wear gloves.

-But the best part of these diy wool dryer balls is that they are all natural and eco friendly!
+But the best part of these designer wool balls is that they are all natural and eco friendly!
 No chemicals, no toxins.
-Plus, you won’t need to spend your hard earned money on dryer sheets that may contain harmful substances.
+Plus, you will save lots of money instead of buying dryer sheets that may contain harmful substances.
 Win Win!

 Finally, now that you’ve made your own super fun diy wool dryer balls, you might be interested in this article from Real Simple on 10 Eco-Friendly Laundry Tips.